 - Turn K-cups into seedling starters – perfect because they already have a hole in the bottom.

 - Switch from plastic straws to paper ones, or better still, go straw-free.
-Did you know that 500 million straws are used every day in the US?
-Enough to circle the earth twice!

 - And my favorite: Instead of buying that plastic container for your freezer, go out and treat yourself to an ice cream cone!